 Why we chose it: This heavy-duty mirror adds the prettiest pop of pink like a piece of art.

 It doesn’t matter if you’re outfitting a feminine bedroom or a modern living room, this mirror’s understated pink frame brings a liveliness that any decor setup could benefit from.
 (It’s also available in black, white, and satin brass, if you prefer.)
-Though the beautifully arched floor mirror doesn’t include anti-tip hardware, it weighs 56 pounds; so as long as you don’t place it in a high-traffic area, it’s not going anywhere.
+Though the beautifully arched floor mirror doesn’t include anti-tip hardware, it weighs 56 pounds, so as long as you don’t place it in a high-traffic area, it’s not going anywhere.

-The Affordable One: Target Wood Arched Floor Mirror Walnut
+Best Budget: Target Walnut Arched Floor Mirror

 Height: 65 inches | Frame: Walnut-finish pinewood | Include anti-tip hardware: Yes

 - The most affordable option on this list

 - Slim enough to fit in tight spaces

 - Lightweight, so it’s easy to rearrange

 Why we chose it: This lightweight, budget-friendly favorite is a breeze to move from room to room.